 The tools (and correct interpretation) will help direct the team's decisions to the most effective and efficient improvements.
-This avoids losing valuable time on the lesser significant inputs to not only improve the process but in an very efficient way.
+This avoids losing valuable time on the lesser significant inputs to not only improve the process but in a very efficient way.

 Sigma is a measure of the process variability or spread.
 The higher the sigma level the fewer defects the process creates.

-Six sigma performance is a long term (future) process that creates a level of 3.4 defects per million opportunities (DPMO).
-If the area under the normal curve represents one million opportunities then approximately 3.4 of them would be outside of the customer specification limit(s) when shifted 1.5 sigma to account for all the short term shifts.
+Six Sigma performance is a long term (future) process that creates a level of 3.4 defects per million opportunities (DPMO).
+If the area under the normal curve represents one million opportunities then approximately 3.4 of them would be outside of the customer specification limit(s) when shifted 1.5 sigma to account for all the short-term shifts.

-A six sigma process refers to the process short-term performance or how it is performing currently.
+A Six Sigma process refers to the process short-term performance or how it is performing currently.
 When referring to DPMO of the process, we are referring to long-term or projected performance behavior.

 A typical process has been proven to have a shift in its average performance of up to +/- 1.5 sigma over the long term.
-A long term Six Sigma process that is rated at 4.5 sigma is considered to have a short term sigma score of 6 sigma.
-The combination of all the short term samples that make up the long term performance will create no more than 3.4 defects per million opportunities.
+A long term Six Sigma process that is rated at 4.5 sigma is considered to have a short-term sigma score of 6 sigma.
+The combination of all the short-term samples that make up the long-term performance will create no more than 3.4 defects per million opportunities.

 A process, product, or service would need to create conformance